Dr Natasha Whiteman Profile

 BA (Hons) Film and American Studies, University of East Anglia.

-I joined the Department of Media and Communications in 2008.
-Prior to this I was based the Institute of Education, University of London, where I obtained my PhD, taught on a range of Masters and Doctoral level courses and was the Programme Leader for the MRes in Educational and Social Research.
+I joined the University of Leicester in 2008.
+Prior to this I was based the Institute of Education, University of London where I obtained my PhD, taught on a range of Masters and Doctoral level courses and was the Programme Leader for the MRes in Educational and Social Research.

 I am Academic Programme Director and Chair of the Media and Management Ethics Committee.